 Once we determined a history of movement between states, we then subset this movement history to eliminate any movement that occurred as a juvenile or as a kelt in order to isolate only the portion of the adult migration prior to reaching spawning areas.
-Based on manual inspection of detection histories, juvenile movements were identified using the following criteria: (1) any detections within 90 days of juvenile release; (2) any detections on or before June 15 of the the same year that an individual was released, or detections on or before June 15 in a given year if individual was released on or after July 1 of the previous year.
+Based on manual inspection of detection histories, juvenile movements were identified using the following criteria: (1) any detections within 90 days of juvenile release; (2) any detections on or before June 15 of the same year that an individual was released, or detections on or before June 15 in a given year if individual was released on or after July 1 of the previous year.
 The June 15 cutoff date was chosen based on the timing of juvenile outmigration at Bonneville Dam, 95% of which occurs before this date in nearly every run year (data from CBR DART).
 Kelt movement was identified as any downstream movement occurring between March and July (following spawning).
 Repeat spawners were also identified in the dataset based on detections at the Bonneville adult ladders occurring at least 180 days after they were initially seen at Bonneville.
 For the purposes of our analysis, repeat spawners were treated as new fish when they returned to Bonneville.

 Statistical methods